Goondiwindi

 Goondiwindi has shown very soft population growth performance across periods assessed by AreaSearch

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Goondiwindi's estimated population is around 6,320.
-This shows an increase of 90 people since the 2021 Census, which reported a population of 6,230.
-The change is inferred from AreaSearch's resident population estimate of 6,308 in Jun 2024, using latest ERP data from ABS and 93 validated new addresses since the Census date.
+As per ABS population updates and AreaSearch validation, the estimated population of Goondiwindi as of February 2026 is around 6,320.
+This figure represents an increase of 90 people since the 2021 Census, which reported a population of 6,230.
+The change is inferred from AreaSearch's resident population estimate of 6,308 in June 2024 and 96 additional validated new addresses since the Census date.
 This results in a density ratio of 7.6 persons per square kilometer.
-Goondiwindi's 1.4% growth positions it within 2.4 percentage points of the SA3 area (3.8%).
-Natural growth contributed approximately 75.0% to overall population gains recently.
+Goondiwindi's growth rate of 1.4% since the census is within 2.4 percentage points of the SA3 area (3.8%), indicating competitive growth fundamentals.
+Natural growth contributed approximately 75.0% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-By 2041, the population is projected to decline by 143 persons overall, but the 25 to 34 age group is expected to expand by 191 people.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Population projections indicate a decline of 143 persons by 2041, but specific age cohorts are expected to grow, notably the 25 to 34 age group projected to expand by 191 people.

 Frequently Asked Questions - Population